 - Were we crazy to continue having help during the COVID-19 pandemic?
 Maybe.
 Our night doula had been working with us since birth in December 2019.
 She lived alone and sheltered in place the entire time.

 Plus, our son was still waking multiple times a night.
 Hiring our night doula enabled me to focus primarily on helping our son during the nights when I wasn’t pumping or feeding our daughter.
-And Sam could sleep uninterrupted and wake refreshed to write the next day and take care of the kids with me.
+And Sam could sleep uninterrupted and wake refreshed to write the next day.

-Fortunately, our daughter started to outgrow most of her GERD symptoms after about fifteen weeks and her sleep started to improve as well.
+Fortunately, our daughter started to outgrow most of her GERD symptoms after about fifteen weeks.
+Her sleep started to improve as well.
 Being able to have our night doulas successfully sleep train her with Sam and I filling in on her days off was truly priceless.

 Now I can set her down in the crib wide awake at bedtime every night, leave the room, and watch her fall asleep on the baby monitor.
 That is a true miracle in comparison to our son’s sleep challenges.